cafelton/FLAIR-fusion/README.md

 # FLAIR-fusion

-Requires FLAIR (https://github.com/BrooksLabUCSC/flair), and python numpy
+Requires FLAIR (https://github.com/BrooksLabUCSC/flair), python3 and numpy

 minimap2 and bedtools must be in your path